Wix.com Ltd. (WIX) Shares Plummet Below 1-Year High

 Analysts’ Opinion of WIX

-Many brokerage firms have already submitted their reports for WIX stocks, with Robert W. Baird repeating the rating for WIX by listing it as a “Neutral.”
-The predicted price for WIX in the upcoming period, according to Robert W. Baird is $105 based on the research report published on April 11th of the current year 2023.
+Many brokerage firms have already submitted their reports for WIX stocks, with Raymond James repeating the rating for WIX by listing it as a “Outperform.”
+The predicted price for WIX in the upcoming period, according to Raymond James is $96 based on the research report published on May 04th of the current year 2023.

-Piper Sandler, on the other hand, stated in their research note that they expect to see WIX reach a price target of $120, previously predicting the price at $99.
-The rating they have provided for WIX stocks is “Overweight” according to the report published on March 21st, 2023.
+Robert W. Baird, on the other hand, stated in their research note that they expect to see WIX reach a price target of $105.
+The rating they have provided for WIX stocks is “Neutral” according to the report published on April 11th, 2023.

-Piper Sandler gave a rating of “Neutral” to WIX, setting the target price at $99 in the report published on February 23rd of the current year.
+Piper Sandler gave a rating of “Overweight” to WIX, setting the target price at $120 in the report published on March 21st of the current year.

-During the last 5 trading sessions, WIX fell by -2.63%, which changed the moving average for the period of 200-days by +38.47% in comparison to the 20-day moving average, which settled at $90.24.
-In addition, Wix.com Ltd. saw 10.00% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WIX fell by -12.27%, which changed the moving average for the period of 200-days by +17.31% in comparison to the 20-day moving average, which settled at $85.63.
+In addition, Wix.com Ltd. saw -3.50% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for WIX